rubymonsters/ruby-for-beginners/20_blocks.md

 You'd go ahead and follow the instructions on the paper, and thus print out the message, 5 times, because `5` is the value that you know.

-This is roughly how the method `times` on numbers works, and how blocks work.
+This is pretty much how the method `times` on numbers works, and how blocks
+work: `times` takes the block (the instructions), and runs it as many times as the value of the number.

 To summarize: Methods can not only accept input in the form of objects passed as arguments.
 They can also accept this one special piece of input, which is an anonymous block of code.
-And they can then call (execute) this block of code in order to do something useful with it.
+And they can then call (execute) this block of code in order to do useful things with it.

 ##### Alternative syntaxes